-Traditional Thai massage & bodywork, or Nuad Boran (ancient healing) in the Thai language, has been practiced for over one thousand years and is a practical application of loving kindness [metta].
+Traditional Thai massage & bodywork, or Nuad Boran (ancient healing) in the Thai language, has been practiced for over two thousand years and is a practical application of loving kindness [metta].

 While the influences of Tibetan, Indian and Chinese knowledge are evident in the Thai healing arts, the primary origins come from the practices and wisdom of the indigenous people from the geographical region today known as Thailand.

 What to expect in a Thai bodywork session